 Eliminating Shadow IT Risk with Zscaler

 The Zscaler CASB is a fully inline solution that uses automation to perform shadow IT discovery without demanding that admins manually upload logs from network devices.
-It provides full visibility both on and off the network, so IT teams get the uninterrupted oversight necessary to identify all shadow IT usage.
-Zscaler has a catalog of more than 8,500 apps, each scrutinized across 25 risk attributes, to demonstrate trustworthiness in fine detail.
+It provides full visibility both on and off the network, so IT teams get the uninterrupted oversight necessary to identify all the shadow IT resources that may be in use.
+Zscaler has a catalog of more than 8,500 apps, each scrutinized across 25 risk attributes, to demonstrate trustworthiness in fine detail—so it more than picks up the slack when it comes to shadow IT mitigation.

 Some of the many benefits of the Zscaler CASB include:

-• Granular data protection: Prevents malicious and accidental data leakage across cloud-based resources
+- Granular data protection: Prevents malicious and accidental data leaks across cloud-based applications and other resources

 The Zscaler CASB can automatically block risky apps at the moment of access, but it also has more granular options than outright allowing and blocking, which may impede user productivity.
 Zscaler can provide read-only access to unsanctioned applications to prevent uploads and stop data leakage, as well as set restrictions on employee usage by enforcing bandwidth and time quotas.

-Learn how Zscaler Data Protection helps you discover shadow IT and improve data security while allowing your users to work from their own devices.
+Learn how Zscaler Data Protection helps you discover shadow IT and improve data security while allowing organizations to leverage a bring your own device (BYOD) policy.